bernhard-thiele/OMSimulator-testsuite/OMSysIdent/README.md

-# Tests for the OMFit module
+# Tests for the OMSysIdent module

-This folder contains tests for the OMFit module.
+This folder contains tests for the OMSysIdent module.

-## Tests for the OMFit module C-API bindings
+## Tests for the OMSysIdent module C-API bindings

 The tests that directly use the C-API can be executed by cmake/ctest, see CMakeLists.txt, e.g., in the OMSimulator build directory do: